You Have A Fever And A Dry Cough. Now What?

 Poorman says in Washington State — where there is clear spread of coronavirus going on in the community — she is fielding calls from worried patients who want to get tested.

 "In the U.S. we have a sort of mania for testing," she says, "where if a test exists, you want it.
-We rarely stop and ask ourselves, 'What will we do differently if the tests are positive and what will we do differently if the tests were negative?' " That question is especially important now, since there are not yet proven treatments for COVID-19.
+We rarely stop and ask ourselves, 'What will we do differently if the tests are positive and what will we do differently if the tests were negative?' " That question is especially important now, she says, because there are not yet proven treatments for COVID-19.

 The federal government has faced a lot of criticism for missing the opportunity to roll out robust testing across the country in the weeks before there were cases of community spread in the U.S.